 Consent for the web

-Learn more about passing consent signals to Google Ad Manager.
+Learn more about passing ads personalization signals and IAB TCF user consent signals to Google Ad Manager.

 Additional considerations